Bow Tie Analysis

 Passive Hardware | It works by virtue of its presence |

-Each valid barrier should be auditable, independent, effective, and have the capability to completely abstain the threat from migrating to top event or, if a mitigation barrier, significantly decreasing or eliminating the consequence.
-Each barrier should be independent of other barrier on the pathway and threat.
-Barrier can itself fully address the Threat or Consequence only if it complies with all the three following rules
+- Each valid barrier should be auditable, independent, effective, and have the capability to completely abstain from the threat of migrating to the top event or, if a mitigation barrier, significantly decrease or eliminate the consequence.

 Safety Critical Equipment | SCE are any part of the installation, whose failure will either cause or contribute to a major accident, or the purpose of which is to avert the effect of a Major accident. |